Digital holographic microscopy: History

 The first reports of replacing the photographic hologram of classical holography by digitally recording the hologram and numerically reconstructing the image in a computer were published in the late 1960s and in the early 1970s.
+In 1975, Tokyo University researchers Sadao Aoki and Seishi Kikuta invented a 3D medical imaging holographic X-ray microscope.
 Similar ideas were proposed for the electron microscope in the early 1980s.
-But, computers were too slow and recording capabilities were too poor for digital holography to be useful in practice.
+However, computers were too slow and recording capabilities were too poor for digital holography to be useful in practice.

 After the initial excitement, digital holography went into a similar hibernation as holography had experienced about two decades earlier.
 (Note that in the 1960s, "digital holography" could mean either to compute an image from a hologram or to compute a hologram from a 3D model.
 The latter developed in parallel with classical holography during the hiatus, and during that time, "digital holography" was synonymous with what is now known as computer generated holography.)

-In the mid 1990s, digital image sensors and computers had become powerful enough to reconstruct images with some quality, but still lacked the required pixel count and density for digital holography to be anything more than a curiosity.
+In the mid-1990s, digital image sensors and computers had become powerful enough to reconstruct images with some quality, but still lacked the required pixel count and density for digital holography to be anything more than a curiosity.
 At the time, the market driving digital image sensors was primarily low-resolution video, and so those sensors provided only PAL, NTSC, or SECAM resolution.
 This suddenly changed at the beginning of the 21st century with the introduction of digital still image cameras, which drove demand for inexpensive high-pixel-count sensors.
 As of 2010, affordable image sensors can have up to 60 megapixels.
 In addition, the CD and DVD-player market has driven development of affordable diode lasers and optics.

-The first reports of using digital holography for light microscopy came in the mid 1990s.
+The first reports of using digital holography for light microscopy came in the mid-1990s.
 However, it was not until the early 2000s that image sensor technology had progressed far enough to allow images of a reasonable quality.
 During this time, the first commercial digital holographic microscopy companies were founded.
 With increased computing power and use of inexpensive high-resolution sensors and lasers, digital holographic microscopy is today finding applications primarily within life science, oceanology and metrology.